 CMS published the Medicare Advantage and Part D Contract Year 2024 Final Rule on April 12, 2023, at 88 Fed.
 Reg.
 22120.
 The rule took effect January 1, 2024.
 It contained several major reforms to Medicare Advantage prior authorization.

 The second major reform was continuity of care.
-The 2024 rule provides that an approved prior authorization remains in effect for the entire course of treatment.
-Plans cannot demand mid-treatment reauthorization for stable patients.
-This provision is particularly important for chronic disease management, cancer treatment, long-term physical therapy, and ongoing skilled nursing care.
+The 2024 rule provides that an approved prior authorization remains in effect for the entire course of treatment, and plans cannot demand mid-treatment reauthorization for stable patients.
+The rule also guarantees a minimum 90-day transition period for any active course of treatment when an enrollee joins a plan after starting that treatment, even from an out-of-network provider (42 CFR 422.112(b)(8)(i)(B)).
+These protections are particularly important for chronic disease management, cancer treatment, long-term physical therapy, and ongoing skilled nursing care.
 Before 2024, plans could and did require reauthorization mid-treatment, causing disruption to care.

 The third major reform was clinical criteria publication.
 Plans must publicly publish the clinical criteria they use to make coverage decisions.
 Providers can review the criteria before requesting prior authorization.
 Plans cannot use undisclosed or proprietary criteria.
 This transparency requirement allows providers to know what evidence to submit and gives beneficiaries the basis for appeals.